Skip to main content

 A headshot of Victor Grycenkov

-In December 1999, Victor served at Schriever AFB in Colorado Springs, Co.
+In December of 1999, Victor accepted an offer to serve at Schriever AFB in Colorado Springs, Co.
 He was a GPS Subsystems Engineer responsible for the day-to-day operations of the GPS satellite system.
-After his tour of duty, Victor volunteered for an assignment as an Orbital Analyst in Cheyenne Mountain where he tracked all high interest space items.
-In 2001, Victor worked various assignments with the National Geospatial-Intelligence Agency (NGA) and National Reconnaissance Office in Northern Virginia.
+After his tour of duty at Schriever AFB, Victor volunteered for an assignment as an Orbital Analyst in Cheyenne Mountain where he tracked all high interest space items.
+In April of 2001, after suffering an injury, Victor resigned his commission and moved to Northern Virginia, where he worked various assignments with NGA and NRO.
+He worked as an image scientist, product quality engineer and configuration manager where he established a compartmented engineering review board.
+It was at this time that he completed his Master’s degree in Basic Science in Geography and Environmental Studies (concentrating in GIS and Digital Image Processing).
+After finishing his degree, he also obtained a HAM radio license.